 The state sales tax rate is 5.75%.

 Counties and regional transit authorities also may levy sales and use tax.
-The taxing jurisdictions may only enact sales tax rates changes effective at the start of any calendar quarter.
+The taxing jurisdictions may only enact sales tax rate changes effective at the start of any calendar quarter.

 Locate the exact sales tax rate for any address in the state with Ohio's Online Rate Finder.

 Personal and real property taxes

 Ohio's tangible personal property tax has been phased out for general business filers.
 No annual or new taxpayer returns are required to be filed for tax years 2009 and thereafter.
-The exceptions to the phaseout, who continue to be subject to the tax, are telephone and interexchange telecommunications companies, or entities leasing property to telephone and interexchange telecommunications companies.
+The exceptions to the phaseout, which continue to be subject to the tax, are telephone and interexchange telecommunications companies, or entities leasing property to telephone and interexchange telecommunications companies.

 The state's Property Tax Administration Fund was created to cover the costs the Department of Taxation incurs in administering local property tax programs.
 The fund is used to pay the operating costs of the divisions involved in overseeing real property taxation, administering the personal property taxes of public utilities and intercounty corporations, and expanding audit capacity for personal property taxes.

 The real property (real estate) tax is Ohio's oldest tax.
 It has been an ad valorem tax, meaning it is based on value, since 1825.

-The Homestead Exemption offers all eligible homeowners the opportunity to exclude up to $25,000 of the market value of their homestead from property taxation.
+The homestead exemption offers all eligible homeowners the opportunity to exclude up to $25,000 of the market value of their homesteads from property taxation.
 That means a home valued at $100,000 will generally be taxed as if it were valued at $75,000.
 Qualifying property owners must apply for the exemption with their county auditor.

 Inheritance and estate taxes